Dr Gonzalo Daniel Maso Talou

 - Cameron Apeldoorn (2020-2021): Latent vasculature in MRI sequences: A generative adversarial approach for recovering vasculature from standard MRI sequences.
 (Jointly with Soroush Safaei and Mark Sagar)

 - Robin Laven (2020-2021): Markerless tracking of highly deformable objects for applications in breast cancer diagnosis and treatment.
 (Jointly with Thiranja Prasad Babarenda Gamage, Huidong Bai, Martyn Nash and Poul Nielsen)

-- Kejia Khoo (2020-present): Personalised anatomical modelling of the female torso.
+- Kejia Khoo (2020-2021): Personalised anatomical modelling of the female torso.
 (Jointly with Thiranja Prasad Babarenda Gamage, Poul Nielsen and Martyn Nash)